suzukiak1112/amr_io_tools/README.md

   ## make_2d_plot.py

 - Making 2D plots is simply a combination of the functions already introduced above.
+  (**Note**: it took 2-3 minutes on my laptop)

-  Initially, the code specifies the data filaname and output filename:
+- Initially, the code specifies the data filaname and output filename:
   ```
   input_file="./snap.h5"
   figure_file="./test.png"